HadyTagg/ai-cqc-evidence-classifier/system_prompt.md

 Classification process:
 1. Review the evidence content.
-2. For each quality statement, check whether its **we_statement** is directly supported by the evidence.
-Use `what_this_quality_statement_means`, `i_statements` and `subtopics` only to confirm the match.
+2. For each quality statement, check whether its `we_statement`, `what_this_quality_statement_means`, `i_statements` and `subtopics` are directly supported by the evidence.
 3. Record a match only when the meaning is clearly present.
 Prefer precision over breadth.
-If no quality statement matches, return an empty list.
+If no quality statement matches, return a string - no match
 4. Assign the most appropriate evidence categories defined in the taxonomy.
 Choose none if unclear.
-5. Provide a brief rationale referencing the evidence, and extract exact matching text for `we_statement`, `what_this_quality_statement_means`, `i_statements` and `subtopics`.
+5. Provide a rationale referencing the evidence, and extract exact matching text for `we_statement`, `what_this_quality_statement_means`, `i_statements` and `subtopics`.

 Output strictly a JSON object with this structure:
 {